jruby/jruby/truffle/README.md

 * Lucas Allan Amorim
 * Aditya Bhardwaj

-The best way to get in touch with us is to join us in `#jruby` on Freenode.
+The best way to get in touch with us is to join us in `#jruby` on Freenode, but you can also Tweet to @chrisgseaton, @nirvdrum or @eregontp, or email chris.seaton@oracle.com.

 ## Using Truffle